-Calico is an old West mining town that has been around since 1881 during the largest silver strike in California.
-With its 500 mines, Calico produced over $20 million in silver ore over a 12-year span.
-When silver lost its value in the mid-1890’s, Calico lost its population.
-The miner’s packed up, loaded their mules and moved away abandoning the town that once gave them a good living.
+Calico is an Old West mining town that has been around since 1881 during the most significant silver strike in California.
+With its 500 mines, Calico produced over $20 million in silver ore over 12 years.
+When silver lost its value in the mid-1890s, Calico lost its population.
+The miners packed up, loaded their mules, and moved away, abandoning the town that once gave them a good living.
 It became a “ghost town.”

-Walter Knott purchased Calico in the 1950’s architecturally restoring all but the five original buildings to look as they did in the 1880’s.
-Calico received State Historical Landmark 782 and in 2005 was proclaimed by then Governor Arnold Schwarzenegger to be California’s Silver Rush Ghost Town.
+Walter Knott purchased Calico in the 1950s, architecturally restoring all but the five original buildings to look as they did in the 1880s.
+Calico received State Historical Landmark 782 and in 2005, was proclaimed by then Governor Arnold Schwarzenegger to be California’s Silver Rush Ghost Town.

 Here are some of my favorite spots.

-When you exit you are at the base of the scenic view.
+When you exit, you are at the base of the scenic view.